-A call for nominations (including self-nominations) for new GSA Officers will be made by the President at the first meeting of BIOC 582.
+A call for nominations (including self-nominations) for new GSA Officers will be made by the President at the first BIOC 582 April meeting.
 Students nominated will be informed by the Executive Committee and asked if they are willing to serve if elected.
-Elections will be held to choose the officers, and votes will be cast in BIOC 582, typically in February.
-The current President will notify the BCB GSA and faculty/staff advisors of the newly elected officers.
+Elections will be held to choose the officers at the beginning of the last BIOC 582 meeting.
+The current President will email the entire graduate student population, as well as the Advisory committee, to announce the newly elected officers.